 Borrowings are initially recognized at cost and subsequently measured at amortized cost using the effective interest method.
-Amortized cost is calculated by taking into account any issue costs as well as discount or premium on settlement.
+Amortized cost is calculated by considering any issue costs as well as discount or premium on settlement.
 Financial liabilities are presented as current if the liabilities are due to be settled within 12 months after the balance sheet date.